Infant Safe Haven Laws - Florida

 Citation: Ann.
 Stat. § 383.50

-A newborn infant left at a hospital, emergency medical services station, or fire station in accordance with this section shall not be deemed abandoned and is not subject to reporting and investigation requirements, unless there is actual or suspected child abuse or until the Department of Children and Family Services takes physical custody of the child.
+An infant surrendered in accordance with this section is not deemed abandoned or subject to reporting and investigation requirements unless there is actual or suspected child abuse or until the Department of Children and Families takes physical custody of the infant.

-A criminal investigation shall not be initiated solely because a newborn infant is left at a hospital under this section unless there is actual or suspected child abuse or neglect.
+A criminal investigation may not be initiated solely because an infant is surrendered under this section unless there is actual or suspected child abuse or neglect.

-Except where there is actual or suspected child abuse or neglect, any parent who leaves a newborn infant with a firefighter, emergency medical technician, or paramedic at a fire station or emergency medical services station, or brings a newborn infant to an emergency room of a hospital and expresses an intent to leave the newborn infant and not return, has the absolute right to remain anonymous and to leave at any time and may not be pursued or followed unless the parent seeks to reclaim the newborn infant.
+Except where there is actual or suspected child abuse or neglect, any parent who surrenders an infant in accordance with this section, or brings an infant to an emergency room of a hospital and expresses an intent to surrender the infant and not return, has the absolute right to remain anonymous and to leave at any time and may not be pursued or followed unless the parent seeks to reclaim the newborn infant.

 Citation: Ann.
 Stat. § 383.50

-There is a presumption that the parent who leaves the newborn infant in accordance with this section intended to leave the newborn infant and consented to termination of parental rights.
+There is a presumption that the parent who surrenders the infant in accordance with this section intended to surrender the infant and consented to termination of parental rights.

-A parent of a newborn infant left at a hospital, emergency medical services station, or fire station may claim his or her newborn infant up until the time the court enters a judgment terminating his or her parental rights.
-A claim to the newborn infant must be made to the entity that has physical or legal custody of the newborn infant or to the circuit court before which proceedings involving the newborn infant are pending.
+A parent of an infant left at a hospital, emergency medical services station, or fire station may claim his or her infant up until the time the court enters a judgment terminating his or her parental rights.
+A claim to the infant must be made to the entity that has physical or legal custody of the infant or to the circuit court before which proceedings involving the infant are pending.